NateEag/how-i-code/drafts/daily-routine.rst

 at least.
 Yay for detail-orientation.

 To keep that from derailing me completely, I do *not* address those problems when I see them.

 Instead, I throw a task into the appropriate project's untriaged tasks list for future consideration and research, with just enough information that I don't lose track of it.

 Exceptions are made for low-risk changes (erroneous comments/docs/etc) where making the change is faster than filing a task for it.

 Even this can keep me pretty interrupted.
 This may need further refinement.

-TODO Find a smoother, quicker way to note such things without distraction.
+TODO Start putting catches in daily log's TODO list and filing them later?
+Perhaps as part of the information triage routine, maybe?

 Tooling Defects